Rxma1805/Spoken_Number_Recognition/README.md

 `tensorflow-gpu`, `keras`, `librosa`, `numpy`, ` matplotlib`, `pyaudio`, `h5py`

 ## Main Idea
 Draw the spectrogram of each `.wav` file, and save as an image.
-In this way, the speech recognition problem is transfered into ## an image recognition problem.
+In this way, the speech recognition problem is transfered into
+## 敲黑板  an image recognition problem.  划重点！

 Use CNN to build a classifier for the dataset.
 The CNN model includes 2 Dense (fully connected) layers and 5 Convolution layers, with Max-Pooling and BatchNormalization layers in it.